Information For Authors

 Papers must be in Harvard style reference system.
 For Harvard style (author and date: page number) followed by end-of-chapter bibliographies see the following: ‘according to Mazzoni (1998: 56) ...’ or ‘it has been stated (Mazzoni 1998: 56) that ...’.
 Note the use of a colon between the date and page number/s.
 Multiple citations should be separated by a semi-colon.
 Where an author has several publications from the same year, distinguish them as a, b etc. Do not use ‘ibid’.
 Where footnotes are used, they should be numbered sequentially, single spaced, 10pt.
 Keep footnote material to a minimum.
 Do not use endnotes.
 More than 3 authors are cited in the text with et al.

 Examples of the required bibliography format are given below.
 Please ensure that all references are complete.
 Use colon between volume and page numbers.
 DO NOT use bold for volume numbers.
 Use full stops after initials in authors’ names and make sure there are no spaces between them as well.
 Thus for example, use P.M.M.G.
 Akkermans, and NOT P. M. M. G. Akkermans or PMMG Akkermans.
 Note that for an international audience all journal and series titles must be written out IN FULL, e.g., ‘Anatolian Studies’, NOT ‘AnSt’, and ‘British Archaeological Reports’, NOT ‘BAR’.
-For all citations and bibliographic references, use comma between multiple editors/authors, do not use ‘&’; in bibliography more than three authors are fully listed.
+For all citations and bibliographic references, use comma between multiple editors/authors, do not use ‘&’ or 'and'; in bibliography more than three authors are fully listed.
 Use long dash between multiple places or publishers (e.g. Boston – New York).

 Surname+First letter of First Name.
 Year, Title of the article, Name of the Journal,+ Volume number: Pages. (for example: Mazzoni S. 2018, Title of the article, Asia Anteriore Antica 1: 1-20)

 Surname+First letter of First Name.
 Year, Title of the book, Series, Place of publication, Publisher (for example: Mazzoni S. 2018, Title of the book, Firenze, Firenze University Press).

 Section in book